 Additionally, you’ll get 2 bonus points per $1 spent at restaurants, on airline tickets bought directly from the airline, commuting costs and gym memberships.
 For all other purchases, you earn 1 bonus point per $1 spent.
 Points don’t expire while your account is in good standing.

 Use your points toward free nights or upgrades in Hyatt and partner hotels and resorts, hotel dining or spas, or plane tickets on a United airline after converting your points to miles.
-An extra free night in a hotel costs 5,000 points.
+A free night in a hotel costs 5,000 points.

 Furthermore, each year, you automatically earn 1 free night at a Category 1 through 4 Hyatt hotel or resort.
 You can score a second free night each year by spending $15,000 on your card.
 Additionally, cardholders automatically earn the elite status of Discoverist in the World of Hyatt member rankings.
 This status gives you things like complimentary Wi-Fi and late check-out when available.
 Also, you receive 5 World of Hyatt Tier-Qualifying Night credits each year that help you build up to the higher-tier Explorist status.